 1992 Nonpoint Source Pollution Ordinance

-The Nonpoint Source Pollution Ordinance was adopted by the Thurston County Board of Health on November 9, 1992 as Article VI of the Thurston County Sanitary Code.
-The ordinance was prepared by Thurston County Environmental Health Division staff with considerable input from the agricultural community, watershed council representatives, and numerous other citizen groups and individuals.
+The Nonpoint Source Pollution Ordinance was adopted by the Thurston County Board of Health on November 9, 1992, as Article VI of the Thurston County Sanitary Code.
+The ordinance was prepared by Thurston County Environmental Health Division staff with considerable input from the agricultural community, watershed council representatives, and numerous other community groups and individuals.
 The purpose of the ordinance is to establish practices and procedures which protect surface water and ground water in Thurston County against nonpoint pollution.
 It addresses storage, disposal, and spillage of moderate risk waste and petroleum products.
 It also requires farm and animal owners to prevent contamination of ground and surface waters by utilizing appropriate waste handling and farm management practices.
 The ordinance is updated periodically.
 A copy of the current Nonpoint Source Pollution Ordinance can be obtained by calling Thurston County Environmental Health.

 F. Water Systems: